drawdehe/imes/README.md

 > ./mobile.sh

 Beware that this might terminate your ssh connection if your computer and your raspberry pi are on different subnets.
-Now you can ping an internet server.
+Now you can ping an internet server from any free terminal on the mobile unit.